Ljia1009/LING573_AutoMeta/README.md

 ```

 ## Evaluation
-Run evaluation using rougeL, bertscore, and factCC metrics from the repo root:
+The following command runs evaluation using rougeL, bertscore, and factCC metrics from the repo root, for all the output files under `output/`:
 ```bash
 src/run_evaluation.sh
 ```

-Run evaluation using disco metrics from the repo root:
+The following command runs evaluation using disco metrics from the repo root, for all the output files under `output/`:
 ```bash
 src/run_evaluation_disco.sh
 ```

-The evaluation results are save as csv files under `./evaluation` as `<metric>_<model>_<key_option>_out.txt.csv`
+The evaluation results will be saved as csv files under `evaluation/` as `<metric>_<model>_<key_option>_out.txt.csv`